brisbanemakerspace/bms-wiki/bylaws/inductions.md

 2. Each Red Tool is different, so you should carefully read its wiki page to understand its induction requirements.

 3. Red Tools have a higher competency level required to become inducted on, and require several supervised uses before you can be deemed competent.

+Examples include: the resin 3D printers, most of the woodworking tools, etc.